- Lea en español

-The Pulitzer Center recently announced the launch of one of its most ambitious new initiatives, the Rainforest Investigations Network.
-In its first year of activity, the network will select at least 10 fellows to receive financial and editorial support to investigate the most pressing issues driving deforestation in the Amazon, Congo Basin, and Southeast Asia.
+The Pulitzer Center has opened its call for applications to the Rainforest Investigations Network Fellowships.
+In its third year, the network will select a new cohort of journalists to receive financial and editorial support to investigate the most pressing issues driving deforestation in the Amazon, Congo Basin, and Southeast Asia.

 We are thrilled to see the high interest the initiative has created among journalists.
 We have collected some of your most common questions (and our answers) in this guide to help you in the application process.
-Don't forget, December 20, 2020, is the deadline to apply for the RIN fellowships.
+Don't forget, Don't forget: December 20, 2023, is the deadline to apply for the RIN Fellowships.

 What is the Rainforest Investigations Network?